 Down the stairs Emma came with one hand in the hand of her foster mom, Jodi, and the other my wife, Marie.
 With those braces supporting her rail thin legs, each step was a waiting adventure.

 “I’m not doing this the rest of my life.”
 I said to myself too ashamed for anyone to hear.
 I mean, honestly, who looks forward to having a handicapped kid?

 We had heard that Emma’s favorite meal was a chocolate milkshake and french fries from Braum’s.
 It would be too awkward to put a stop to this now so we’ll go ahead and take her to Braum’s, get her the milkshake and fries and then get her, and her half brother Brandon, back to their respective foster homes and go back and wait for that “better” child to magically appear.

 I really can’t honestly say I remember what we ordered at Braum’s but I’m going to assume it was five chocolate milkshakes and five orders of french fries.
 When I brought the bounty to the table I was sat directly across from Emma.
 As I sat there and tried to make small talk and eat my fries and devour my milkshake I was completely distracted by this little girl sitting across from me.
 She wasn’t eating her french fries and she was barely touching her milkshake.

-Emma mostly sat there at five year old, elbows on the table, hands beneath her chin, glasses at the end of her nose, staring at me and seemingly not blinking at all.
+Emma mostly sat there at five years old, elbows on the table, hands beneath her chin, eyeglasses at the end of her nose, staring at me and seemingly not blinking at all.